oxtoacart/oauther/README.md

 oauther provides a utility for obtaining Google OAuth2 tokens and a library for using these from within a Go application.

+Compiled releases of oauther are available in the [releases](releases) folder.

 ### Command-line Usage (Obtain a Token)

 Macintosh% oauther